 Maintaining strong relationships with our suppliers is important to the growth of our business.
 Any negative developments in our relationships with our existing suppliers could materially and adversely affect our business and growth prospects.
 If we fail to attract new suppliers and third-party merchants, our business and growth prospects may be materially and adversely affected.
-See "Risk Factors-Risks Related to Our Business-If we fail to manage and expand our relationships with suppliers, or otherwise fail to procure products at favorable terms, our business and growth prospects may suffer."
+See "Risk Factors - Risks Related to Our Business - If we fail to manage and expand our relationships with suppliers, or otherwise fail to procure products at favorable terms, our business and growth prospects may suffer."

-Supplier Selection
+§ Supplier Selection

 Our merchandizing team is responsible for identifying potential suppliers based on our supplier selection guidelines.
-Once a potential supplier is identified, we conduct due diligence reviews on its qualifications based on our selection criteria.
+For brand suppliers, we consider their industry positions since we aim to prioritize selling top brands, whereas for brand authorized distributor suppliers, we favor level one distributors because level one distributors usually guarantee the authenticity of their products.
+Additionally, we follow an internal suppliers selection system that considers pricing, profits, credibility, services and potential long-term collaboration.
+Once a potential supplier is identified, we conduct regular due diligence reviews on its qualifications based on our selection criteria.

-For owners who apply to have their used products auctioned on our online platform, our merchandizing team first determines whether to accept the application based on the marketability of such products and their compatibility with our auction sales format.
+For other individual and corporate suppliers who apply to have their products on our online platform, our merchandizing team first determines whether to accept the application based on the marketability of such products and their compatibility with our auction sales format.
 For approved applications, we require the owners to deliver the products to us for authentication.
 Once the products have been authenticated, we determine the initial bidding prices in consultation with the owners based on a number of factors such as marketability, the initial purchase price, brand and wear and tear.

-Supply Arrangements
+§ Supply Arrangements